The Growing Child: 10 to 12 Months

 Look at picture books with your baby and talk about the pictures.

 Give your baby finger foods and help him or her to use a spoon, but allow your baby to do it alone.
-Do not worry if your baby makes a mess, as experimentation is important.
+Do not worry if your baby makes a mess.
+Experimentation is important.

 Read stories to your baby every day.